-The featured snippet here will help you change any piece of text in The Events Calendar and its add-ons.
+The snippet here will help you change any piece of text in The Events Calendar and its add-ons.
 With a little bit of modification, it would even allow you to change the wording of any piece of text anywhere in WordPress, not just this plugin!

-This snippet already contains two wording changes, which you can use as a template for the changes you want to make.
+This snippet contains two example wording changes, which you can use as a template for the changes you want to make.
 This changes the phrase “Related Events” to “Similar Events” and “Venue” to “Location.”
 This is the magic bit right here:

 $custom_text = [